stevejarvis/stevejarvis.github.io/_posts/2024-4-5-forgetting-how-to-set-up-emacs-every-time.md

 toc: false
 ---

-Here we're rocking [Doom](https://github.com/doomemacs/doomemacs/tree/master).
-This is not exactly complex but it's enough that I have to relearn it every time I have to install it again, so actually writing it down this time.
+We're rocking [Doom](https://github.com/doomemacs/doomemacs/tree/master).
+This is not exactly complex but it's enough that I have to relearn it every time I have to install it again, so writing it down this time.
 These are self notes, if they help someone else that's cool too though.

 ## Emacs itself